AØKK08207U Dynamic Programming - Theory, Computation, and Empirical Applications

 - Type of assessment

-- Oral examination, 25 min under invigilationWritten assignmentThe exam is an oral defence of the project assignment.
-The project assignment and defence must be in English.
+- Oral examination, 25 min under invigilationWritten assignmentThe exam is an individual oral exam, without preparation, defending the project paper.
+The project assignment can be written individually or in groups up to 3 students.
+The plagiarism rules must be complied and please be aware of the rules for co-writing assignments.

 All aids can be used to the project assignment.